dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/index.md

 **Trigger 1**

-Select the Add trigger button
+Select the Add trigger button.

 In the `Data source` drop down list select: